Penn State child sex abuse scandal: Civil lawsuits and subsequent developments

 On January 1, 2013, Governor Tom Corbett announced he would sue the NCAA in federal court over the sanctions imposed on Penn State.
-Although Corbett is an ex officio member of the Board of Trustees, Penn State was not involved in the suit.
+Although Corbett is an ex officio member of the board of trustees, Penn State was not involved in the suit.
 According to the AP, Corbett was filing an antitrust suit against the NCAA.
 Though he had originally "endorsed [the NCAA settlement in the immediate wake of the Freeh report] as 'part of the corrective process'", Corbett and other state lawmakers had recently begun to object to the prospect of the $60 million fine being spent mostly outside of Pennsylvania.
-One reason given for the objection is that there was no legal way Penn State could ensure that taxpayer money wouldn't be used to pay the fine.
+One reason given for the objection is that there was no legal way Penn State could ensure that taxpayer money would not be used to pay the fine.

 In sharply criticizing the governor's move in an editorial, The New York Times noted that Corbett "barely mentioned the young victims" in his statement.
 It continued: "In his complaints, the governor only confirmed the inquiry finding that the university's obsession with football predominance helped drive the cover-up of Mr. Sandusky's crimes."
 It also noted that, in the suit, Corbett "bypassed incoming state attorney general Kathleen Kane [who] in her election campaign last year ... promised to look into why it took so long for the pedophilia scandal to be investigated when Mr. Corbett previously served as attorney general".
 The Patriot-News said of the suit: "[It] comes after a year of withering criticism of Corbett by some quarters of the Penn State community, which has seen the governor and his fellow PSU trustees as too quick to brand former head coach Joe Paterno and others as fall guys for the Jerry Sandusky child sex abuse scandal."
 On June 6, 2013, federal Middle District Judge Yvette Kane said she could not "find any factual allegations" and threw out the lawsuit calling, it "a Hail Mary pass" that easily warranted dismissal.